belgianmobility/nextmoov-smop-otp/README.md

 # SMOP - OTP

-This repository gives a small set of scripts to start "easily" an OTP instance.
+This repository gives a set of scripts to start "easily" an OTP instance.
 All information about OTP can be found [here](http://docs.opentripplanner.org/en/latest/).

 ## Modules